UAF CS ABET Information

 The faculty of the Department of Computer Science at UAF provides a positive learning environment that enables students to pursue their goals in an innovative program that is rigorous, challenging and supportive.
 The B.S. program develops practical skills by emphasizing hands-on experience in the design, implementation, and validation of computer systems in an environment that fosters and encourages innovation and creativity.
 This approach builds the foundation for the following program educational objectives:

-1. Breadth: Graduates will utilize their broad education emphasizing computer science to serve as the foundation for productive careers in the public or private sectors, graduate education, and lifelong learning.
+- Breadth: Graduates will utilize their broad education emphasizing computer science to serve as the foundation for productive careers in technical and leadership roles in the public or private sectors, graduate education, and lifelong learning.

-According to the 2011-2012 ABET Criteria for Accrediting Computing Programs, “The program must enable students to attain, by the time of graduation:
+According to the ABET Criteria for Accrediting Computing Programs 2.0, the program must enable students to attain, by the time of graduation, the ability to:

 - Analyze a complex computing problem and to apply principles of computing and

 other relevant disciplines to identify solutions.

 - Design, implement, and evaluate a computing-based solution to meet a given set